ministryofjustice/analytics-platform-control-panel/doc/running.md

 In order to use `direnv` for managing your environment variables, you should make sure it is [configured for you shell](https://direnv.net/docs/hook.html).
-You'll be able to get a copy of folks `.envrc` file.

 ## Local Environment